 Now that we have identified some of the ways you are hiding your online media presence let's check out some simple solutions to this problem.

-How To Be Found On Social Media
+How To Be Found & Impact Your Social Media Efforts

-One of the best things a client told me that they learned about social media was that engaging with peers and target customers has helped them to grow their visibility and increase their sales.
+One of the best things a client told me that they learned about their social media efforts was that engaging with peers and target customers has helped them to grow their visibility and increase their sales.
 It's not about how much content you can push out on social channels.
 Your efforts should be about focused and targeted sharing with your peers and your target customers that grow your visibility on social platforms.

 - A big no-no is buying followers.
 When you buy followers, you aren't guaranteed to gain people who will take action when you give them a call to action.
 Instead, grow your followers organically through engagement with your peers and target customers.